Unsupervised Discovery of Object-Centric Neural Fields: Experiments

 \section{Experiments}

-We evaluate our method on unsupervised object segmentation in 3D, novel view synthesis, and scene manipulation in 3D.
-Please refer to Appendix~\ref{appendix:limitation} for limitation analysis and Appendix~\ref{appendix:additional-results} for more experimental results.
+We evaluate our method on three tasks: unsupervised object segmentation in 3D, novel view synthesis, and scene manipulation in 3D.
+Below, we briefly describe the data collection process and experimental configurations, with additional details provided in Appendices~\ref{appendix:data-collection} and~\ref{appendix:configuration}.
+Sample code and data are included in the supplementary material, and we plan to release the full code and datasets for public use.

-\myparagraph{Data.} We curate two real-world datasets to evaluate our method and one synthetic dataset for learning object priors.
+\myparagraph{Data.} We collect two synthetic datasets and two real-world datasets to evaluate our method.
+Examples of these datasets are shown in Figure~\ref{fig:dataset-sample}.

-\underline{\roomhard.} The synthetic dataset includes 324 object models from the ``armchair'' category of the ABO~\citep{ABO} dataset.
-Each scene contains one object set against a background randomly chosen from a collection of floor textures.
-We also render a multi-object variant with 2-4 objects in each scene to promote comparison with existing methods.
-The single-object subset contains 1296 scenes, and the multi-object subset contains 5000 scenes for training and 100 for evaluation.
-Each scene is rendered from 4 directions toward the scene center.
+\underline{\roomhard.} \roomhard~features 324 object models from the ``armchair'' category of the ABO\citep{ABO} dataset.
+Each scene includes 2–4 objects arranged on backgrounds randomly selected from a collection of floor textures.
+The dataset comprises 5,000 scenes for training and 100 for evaluation.
+Each scene is rendered from four viewpoints centered on the scene.